2013 SAFF Championship final: Squads

-Match officials
+Match

+Officials

 Tayeb Shamsuzzaman of the Bangladesh was appointed the referee of the final and was assisted by Pakistani Moaid Al Sayeg and Issa Mahmoud Ahmad Al Amawi of Jordan.
 The fourth official was Adham Makhadmeh, also from Jordan.

 Shamsuzzaman was listed as a FIFA referee in 1999.
 Since then, he had experience as a referee in the World Cup Qualifiers (AFC), AFC Cup, AFC Champions League, WAFF Championship and AFF Suzuki Cup.

 Prior to the final, he refereed for five other games in the 2013 SAFF Championship.
 He was referee in Afghanistan-Bhutan and Bhutan-Maldives matches in Group A before moving to the Group B match India-Nepal.
 Then finishing the group stage by being the referee for Afghanistan-Maldives and the semi-final of Maldives-India.

 In the games that Shamsuzzaman was the referee, he showed no more than two yellow cards in every game with that being Bhutan-Maldives and Afghanistan-Maldives.
 He gave the red card in the group-stage match between Bhutan national football team and Maldives national football team and giving the Bhutan goalkeeper Leki Dukpa a red card for tripping Ali Ashfaq just outside the penalty box after rushing to a one-on-one.